Dale McKissick Endowed Professor of Psychology

 Biographical and Research Information

-Ernest N. Jouriles, Ph.D. is a Dedman Family Distinguished Professor in the Department of Psychology at Southern Methodist University (SMU).
+Ernest N. Jouriles, Ph.D. is a Dedman Family Distinguished Professor and the Director of Graduate Studies in the Department of Psychology at Southern Methodist University (SMU).
 He received his Ph.D. in Clinical Psychology from Stony Brook University in 1987, at which time he began work as an Assistant Professor at the University of Houston.
 In 2003, he was hired to chair the Department of Psychology at SMU, and he served as Department Chair for 12 years, until the summer of 2015.
 During this time, he established the department’s APA-approved doctoral program in clinical psychology.

 Dr. Jouriles has two overlapping programs of research.
 One focuses on violence in adolescent romantic relationships.
 He is attempting to better understand risk factors for sexual and relationship violence among adolescents, and to use this knowledge to develop and evaluate interventions for preventing such violence.
 Exciting new developments in this research involve the use of virtual reality and film technology.
 This research is being conducted with colleagues at SMU as well as colleagues at universities across the United States.

 A second research program focuses on children’s exposure to interparental conflict and violence.
 Together with Dr. Renee McDonald (also on SMU’s faculty), he is attempting to better understand why children’s exposure to interparental conflict and violence sometimes leads to mental health problems and sometimes does not.
 He is also using this knowledge to develop and evaluate interventions to assist children in high-conflict and violent families.